-‘Take back my statement, apologise’: Sadhvi Pragya after backlash over Hemant Karkare remark
+‘Take back my statement': Sadhvi Pragya apologises for Karkare remark

 Bhopal, Apr 19: BJP leader Sadhvi Pragya Singh Thakur on Friday said that she is "taking back her words" after a massive backlash over her comments boasting about her "curse" on 26/11 hero Hemant Karkare.